 - Fermented foods.
 For gut health, tanginess, flavour and texture, try adding fermented foods such as sauerkraut, pickled veggies, tempeh or using miso in a sauce.

 - Sauces and spreads.
 Every good buddha bowl’s gotta have a good sauce.
 This one has both hummus and a drizzle of lemon tahini sauce.
-I usually go with a tahini-based sauce but depending on the bowl you could use pesto, chimmichuri, chipotle sauce, spicy mayo, balsamic vinaigrette, pad thai sauce, coconut peanut sauce or any other sauce you like.
+I usually go with a tahini-based sauce but depending on the bowl you could use pesto, chimmichuri, chipotle sauce, spicy mayo, balsamic vinaigrette, coconut peanut sauce or any other sauce you like.

 - Crunch and texture.
 To finish off your buddha bowl, try adding some nuts, seeds or roasted chickpeas from crunch.
 Almonds, cashews, sunflower seeds, pumpkin seeds, hemp seeds and walnuts all make great choices.